 During this journey I will be sharing the gifts that she has brought to me through Charya Nritya tantric dance,

 somatic healing practices with meditation, movement and touch as well as connecting to this sacred land through these practices everywhere that we go.
 I will also share from my studies of Buddhism having studied Buddhism for twenty years and currently being a Tibetan Buddhist practitioner, which is one of the main religious traditions in Nepal.
 We will also be traveling with Julie Upon, our seasoned spiritual travel guide, a long time Tibetan Buddhist practitioner and deeply experienced yogini.
 She will help us to connect to the locals and the local Newari culture as well as the teachings of Tibetan Buddhism with her many years of experience bringing people on spiritual pilgrimages in India and Nepal.

-Throughout the journey we will also be having conversations about all the many issues that will arise from gender to sex, spirit to race and being conscious in our cultural exchange.
+Throughout the journey we will also be having conversations about all the many issues that will arise from gender to sex, spirit to race and being conscious in our cultural exchange and integration of what we are learning.
 After we return home we will continue to be in connection with each other in person for those who live locally and via the internet for those who are further away as a way to support each other in the integration of all we experienced together.
 Hilary will be also available for discounted sliding scale one-on-one InBody spiritual guidance sessions in person and/or online to continue working with her.

 General Itinerary (subject to change):